Themezly/Documentation/pages/posts-taxonomies/portfolio.md

 </div>

-Project media will let you add more than one media item to your project.
+Project media will help you add more than one media item to your project.
 You can choose from <a class="thz-lightbox mfp-image" href="../../docs-media/post-media-popup.jpg" data-mfp-title="Creatus WordPress Theme Project media popup" data-modal-size="large">__variety__</a> of available media selections.
 Beside these great choices you get to control the layout of selected media.
 To do so you can adjust following options;

 1. __Media layout__&nbsp; -&nbsp; select desired media layout.
 Slider or grid.